Darby Allin: Championship reigns (2026–present)

+After defeating Pac, Allin set his sights on the AEW World Championship, but was sidetracked after being attacked by The Dogs (David Finlay, Clark Connors, and Gabe Kidd).
+At Revolution on March 15, Allin teamed with Orange Cassidy and Roderick Strong to defeat The Dogs in a tornado trios match.
+On the following episode of Dynamite, Allin defeated Kidd in a coffin match to end their feud.
+Following the match, Allin would call out reigning champion MJF and reaffirm his desire to be AEW World Champion.
+On April 12 at Dynasty, Allin defeated Andrade El Idolo to earn a future AEW World Championship match.
+Allin opted to invoke his right to a title shot three days later at Dynamite: Spring BreakThru in Everett, Washington, not far from where Allin grew up in Seattle.
+At Spring BreakThru, Allin defeated MJF to win the AEW World Championship for the first time in his career, and beat the record for the quickest AEW title win, at 2 minutes 15 seconds, beating Jon Moxley's 3 minutes 10 seconds win over CM Punk.
+Over the following weeks on Dynamite and Collision, Allin would successfully defend his title against the likes of Tommaso Ciampa, Brody King, Kevin Knight, Pac, Konosuke Takeshita, Sammy Guevara, and "Speedball" Mike Bailey before losing it back to MJF in a Title vs. Hair match at Double or Nothing on May 24, ending his reign at 39 days.
+After being defeated by MJF, Allin was attacked by Kevin Knight.
+After months of feuding, Allin would defeat Knight at All In on August 30 in a Falls Count Anywhere match to win his record-tying third TNT Championship.
+On September 26 at All Out, Allin teamed with his protoege and son of his mentor Sting, Steven Borden in a losing effort to Kyle Fletcher and Kevin Knight via doctor stoppage after Borden suffered a legitimate injury during the match.

 Professional wrestling style and persona

+Persona

 The Darby Allin persona draws heavily from Ratsch's personal background and interests.
 The name itself is a tribute to punk rock figures Darby Crash and GG Allin.
 His face paint, typically a half-skull design, is meant to symbolize his feeling of being "half-dead" after he survived a car accident in his youth that killed his uncle.

 Allin incorporates his skateboarding background into his in-ring character.
 He rides a skateboard during his entrance and occasionally uses it as a prop or weapon in matches.
 Known for his unorthodox, high-risk style, he frequently performs dives and other extreme maneuvers that contribute to his daredevil image.
 Initially hesitant to combine skateboarding with wrestling as he feared that both fandoms would perceive it as inauthentic, he eventually embraced the crossover after encouragement from Chris Jericho, who advised him to lean into what made him unique.